Unsound Inferences Make Proofs Shorter: Quantifier Inferences

-which are to be interpreted as 'the sequent $\Gamma' \vdash \Delta'$ follows from the sequent $\Gamma \vdash \Delta$.'
-Derivations are trees whose leaves are axioms and whose non-leaf nodes are inferences; they are to be interpreted as \textit{proofs} of the root sequent.
+which are to be interpreted as `the sequent $\Gamma' \vdash \Delta'$ follows from the sequent $\Gamma \vdash \Delta$.'
+Derivations are trees whose leaves are axioms and whose non-leaf nodes are sequents obtained from their predecessors by inferences; they are to be interpreted as \textit{proofs} of the root sequent.
+In fact, we frequently refer to derivations as `proofs.'

-A formula is \textit{critical} in an inference if it appears in the conclusion but not in the premise.
+If a formula is changed by an inference, we say that the formula is an \textit{auxiliary} formula of the inference.
+If so, then the resulting formula in the conclusion is called the \textit{critical} formula.
 An inference is a \textit{quantifier inference} if the (only) critical formula has a quantifier as its outermost logical symbol.
 Normally, quantifier inferences consist of substituting a formula\footnote{We will frequently use $Q$ to denote any unspecified quantifier.} $Qx\, A(x)$ for an instance thereof in a sequent, e.g., as in

-The \textit{polarity} of a quantifier is defined as follows: a quantifier is \textit{positive} in a formula rewritten without implication symbols if it is on the right-hand side (resp. left-hand side) of a sequent and under the scope of an even (resp. odd) number of negation symbols, and \textit{negative} otherwise.
-A quantifier is \textit{strong} if it is positive and on the right-hand side of a sequent or weak and on the left-hand side of a sequent; it is \textit{weak} otherwise.
+The \textit{polarity} of a quantifier in a sequent $\Gamma \vdash \Delta$ is defined as follows: rewrite $\Gamma \vdash \Delta$ in the form \eqref{seqdef} and then rewrite the resulting expression without implication symbols.
+A quantifier is \textit{positive} if it is universal (resp. existential) and under the scope of an even (resp. odd) number of negation symbols, and \textit{negative} otherwise.
+A quantifier is \textit{strong} if it is positive and on the right-hand side of a sequent or negative and on the left-hand side of a sequent; it is \textit{weak} otherwise.

 If an inference yields a strongly-quantified formula $Qx\, A(x)$ from $A(a)$, where $a$ is a free variable, we say that $a$ is the \textit{characteristic variable} of the inference.
 We will denote free variables by letters $a, b, c, ...$ (in contrast, we denote bound variables by $x, y, z, ...$).
 We denote closed terms by $t, s, r, ...$ and variants thereof.